SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 ### Getting help

 **Don't be afraid to ask for help!!** Computing on a cluster has a rather steep learning curve.
 We've all struggled.
-Feel free to ask other members (particularly other students) in the group for advice.
+Feel free to ask other members, particularly other students in the group, for advice.
 If none of us can help, contact [Compute Canada tech support](https://docs.computecanada.ca/wiki/Technical_support).

 ### Running R in batch mode